-We love our greens here at AlgaeCal and one of the top ways to get those greens are from salads.
+We love our greens here at AlgaeCal and one of the top ways to get those greens is from salads.
 You’ll see a few different salads on any given day here at the office with all the typical ingredients.

 However, to switch things up, we decided to swap out the kale and spinach for something different – seaweed!

 Some common varieties are wakame, nori, kombu, and dulse.
-With up to 20 times the bone-building nutrients and trace minerals than regular vegetables, seaweed (or sea vegetables) are a fun and nutritious alternative for the more adventurous foodie.
+With up to 20 times the bone-building nutrients and trace minerals compared to regular vegetables, seaweed (or sea vegetables) are a fun and nutritious alternative for the more adventurous foodie.
 Along with calcium and magnesium, they also tend to be high in potassium.
 Studies have shown potassium is essential to our health, with its long list of benefits showing it improves heart health, reduces the risk of stroke and supports your bones!

 Seaweeds are also rich (and tend to vary) in iodine; a mineral studied for preventing hyper & hypothyroidism, thyroid cancer, and goiter.
 How you prepare seaweeds can affect the iodine content.
 For instance, boiling kombu in water for 15 minutes can remove up to 99% of its iodine content.
 (If you have a thyroid condition, please check with your doctor before trying sea vegetables as you may need to limit or avoid iodine-containing foods.)